U.S. Senate passes one coronavirus aid package while working on another

 House Democrats had concerns that the bill might also enable the Homeland Security Department to deport more immigrants who are in the country illegally, according to an aide, who spoke on condition of anonymity.
 Early this month, Congress approved a first $8.3 billion package to boost the medical response to the pandemic.

-Health officials have advised Americans to avoid non-essential travel and large gatherings in an effort to stop the spread of the coronavirus.
-In a step aimed at limiting the spread of the virus among the lawmakers themselves, McConnell said he planned to double the amount of time to vote to limit the number of members in the chamber at any one time.
+In a step aimed at limiting the spread of the virus among the lawmakers themselves, McConnell began doubling the amount of time to vote to limit the number of members in the chamber at any one time.

-On Wednesday, he warned his fellow senators not to linger during votes, as they normally do.
-"Come in and vote and leave," McConnell said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)